After the breakdown of a marriage, it remains the responsibility of both parents to upkeep their children financially.

 There is no fixed formula to determine exactly how much each parent must pay for child maintenance.
 The Courts in Singapore take a holistic approach in assessing all the facts of the case before coming to a decision as to the appropriate amount to order for child maintenance.

 Our Divorce Lawyers will be better able to guide you through the process with knowledge of your specific circumstances.
-For more detailed advice on child maintenance issues, you can contact our Specialist Divorce Lawyers.
+For more detailed advice on child maintenance issues, you can contact our Experienced Divorce Lawyers.